 The Champions League only involves clubs that come from European leagues.
 This includes the major leagues, such as:

 Meanwhile, the World Cup involves countries from all over the world.
-However, there is a limit to how many teams per continent which can feature in the World Cup:
+However, there is a limit to how many teams per continent that can feature in the World Cup:

 |Continent||Number of Countries|

 |3 or 4|

 |South America||4 or 5|

 These limits were decided in 2015 for the next few World Cups, until 2022.